 Run the Yocto build directory setup script.
 The TEMPLATECONF variable is used to set the source of the local configuration files (conf/bblayers.conf and conf/local.conf), which are located in the meta-phytec layer:

-Open the build/conf/local.conf file using your favorite editor and make the following modifications:
+Open the build/conf/local.conf file using your favorite editor and modify the the download directory to:

 DL_DIR ?= "/opt/PHYTEC_BSPs/yocto_dl"